A young Black woman in a wheelchair and an older Black woman sitting on a bench in the park. They are talking about something serious.

 Warnings and safety

-Stop taking paroxetine and go to a doctor or hospital straight away if you get any of the following symptoms:
+Stop taking paroxetine and go to a hospital straight away if you get any of the following symptoms:

 • difficulty breathing